cmg777/starter-academic-v501/content/authors/admin/_index.md

 ---
-bio: My research interests focus on the integration of development economics, spatial data science, and econometrics to understand and inform the process of sustainable development across subnational regions and countries.
+bio: My research interests focus on the integration of development economics, spatial data science, and econometrics to understand and inform the process of sustainable development across regions.
 education:
   courses:
   - course: PhD in International Development